ArtRabs/roadmap-notes/internet_basics.md

 - Billions of devices — phones, tablets, computers, smart TVs — connect through these LANs.
 - The internet is the **combination of all these networks**.

+## Meaning of Connecting to the Internet

+This time we will only use router feature.

+Home router also works, it alos had the capability of router feature.

+If user wants to connect to, lets say youtube.com

+As soon as you click any videos in youtube, the computer will create a packet.

+Packet will be sent to router then internet then youtube.

+After the youtube receive and reads the request message (the packet), them the youtube sends the related video over the internet, then home router back to the computer.

+If it is a video in youtube, then it is streaming.

+Streaming, youtube sends it back to you piece by piece.

+Packet transmission is the basis of connecting to the internet or communicating to the computer or to the other side of the world

+Server, much must be much more powerful computer

+It must be powerful than normal computer, because many people also connects in it

+So in example of youtube, it had a server, people will connect there

+There are also many servers as well, remember the single point of failure.

+### Wide Area Network (WAN)

+Can be a combination of LAN

+LAN 1 + LAN 2 = WAN

+Use internet to coonect these 2 LANs

+If you can use internet in the first place, why use WAN?

+Of course, internet is a Public Network, everyong use internet.

+Hackers is also everywhere too

+A LAN is a private network, but what happens if you pass a private file to other LAN?

+I will go through internet, which is public

+Setup a WAN

+To setup, use VPN Virtual Private Network

+It provides privacy to LAN 1 and LAN 2

+High security communication between two locations

+PC1 -> Home Router -> VPN Tunnel -> Home Router -> PC1

+Site to Site VPN

+Use encryption then enscapulation

+Enscapulation, putting a packet inside another packet

+Tunneling is a special encapsulation method

+in the Home Router of a receiver Decapsulation then decryption

+Then send the packet to receiver computer

+There is no such thing as %100 security

+Every system has vulnerability

+But still better to have something than nothing

+What is the largest WAN?

+Internet